 Kimi Raikkonen and Juan Pablo Montoya were on their way to the first 1-2 victory of the season for McLaren, but the incident between Montoya and Pizzonia allowed Fernando Alonas to finish the second and limit the damage in the title fight.

-Montoya won pole position (1: 46.391), 0.049 seconds ahead of Raikkonen and 0.205 seconds ahead of Trulli in Toyota, and Alonso’s leading man was the fourth fastest in Renault with 0.369 seconds behind.
-Fifth Ralf Schumacher was more than a second behind, just like his brother Michael in sixth place.
+Montoya won the pole position (1:46.391), 0.049 seconds ahead of Raikkonen and 0.205 seconds ahead of Trulli in Toyota, and Alonso was the fourth fastest in Renault with 0.369 seconds behind.
+Fifth was Ralf Schumacher, more than a second behind, just like his brother Michael in sixth place.

 Belgium was 16th race of the season in which Alonso was 27 points ahead of Raikkonen and despite a much faster car, Raikkonen didn’t cut the gap to Alonso due to numerous penalties for engine change or failures.

 Montoya led 32 laps and was on the road to victory, but Raikkonen stayed longer on the track and came out in front of his team-mate who did not fight for the title.
 And when it seemed that McLaren would get the first 1-2 victory in the season in which they had the fastest car from the fourth race, Montoya collided with Pizzonia, which was then much faster on dry tyres and wanted to return to the same lap with the leaders.